forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * In the first 2 months the reduction of the Ct values is about 6.
 * After 2 months there is no relevant reduction of Ct values.

+> The reduced shifts in viral load go in parallel to a protection decrease as noted in [Comment to Mizrahi et al](#comment-on-protection-decrease).

 #### Summary Mizrahi
 Mizrahi B, Lotan R, Kalkstein N, Peretz A, Perez G, Ben-Tov A, Chodick G, Gazit S, Patalon T. Correlation of SARS-CoV-2-breakthrough infections to time-from-vaccine.
 Nature communications.
 2021 Nov 4;12(1):1-5.

 ##### Methods
-" Leveraging the centralized computerized database of Maccabi Healthcare Services (MHS), we assessed the correlation between time-from-vaccine and incidence of breakthrough infection between June 1 and July 27, the date of analysis."
+"Leveraging the centralized computerized database of Maccabi Healthcare Services (MHS), we assessed the correlation between time-from-vaccine and incidence of breakthrough infection between June 1 and July 27, the date of analysis."

 ##### Results
 Figure 1 shows the crude breakthrough infection rates per 10'000 individuals by month of vaccination:

 ![Infection rate by month of vaccination](images/mizrahi_F1.png)

+##### Comment on Protection Decrease
+> Table 1 in the paper indicates that the change to get infected increases each month since vaccination by about a third = 33%.
+So 1 month: 1.33, 2 months: 1.77 and 3 months: 2.35 i.e. the hazard ratio is 1.33 when comparing 1 month difference and 1.77 when the difference is 2 months and 2.35 for 3 months.
+After 4 to 5 months this would yield an increase of 3.13 to 4.16.
+When the initially the hazard ratio compared to unvaccinated is 0.3 (as indicated by the data from [Regev-Yochay et al](#summary-regev-yochay)) then after 4 to 5 months the protection is lost.
+This is consistent with the hypothesis that the vaccine are only efficient as long as they induce a shift towards lower viral loads since [Levine-Tiefenbrun et al](#summary-levine-tiefenbrun) observe that there is nearly no reduction of viral loads after 4 months ([Viral Load Shift and Positivity Rate Hypothesis](#viral-load-distribution-and-positivity-rate)).